 State Natural Areas Program

 Division of Natural Areas Contact List

 Virgin Falls is 1,157-acre natural area located in White County.
 The natural area is named for Virgin Falls, which is formed by an underground stream that emerges from a cave, then drops over a 110-foot high cliff before disappearing into another cave at the bottom of the sink.
 The area is noted for its unique geological features and several (additional) other waterfalls including Big Laurel, Sheep Cave Falls, and Big Branch Falls.
-The caves at Virgin Falls include Big Laurel, Sheep Cave, and Virgin Falls Cave.
+There are several notable caves in the area, including the cave above Virgin Falls, where the stream itself that forms the falls issues.
+Due to white nose syndrome, all caves on the area are closed to recreational use.
 The sinkholes at Virgin Falls, such as Virgin Falls Sink and Sheep Cave Sink, are characteristic of karst features found on the Cumberland Plateau.
 The Caney Fork River and its tributaries drain the area and contribute to the formation of the gorge.
-The Caney Fork Overlook provides a dramatic view of Scott's Gulf and the Caney Fork River 900 ft below.
+The Martha's Pretty Point provides a dramatic view of Scott's Gulf and the Caney Fork River 900 ft below.

-Public access is allowed; parking and hiking trails are provided.
-Backcountry camping is permitted at designated campsites.
+Public access is allowed.
+Parking and hiking trails are provided.
+Backcountry camping is permitted at designated campsites only.

 |COUNTY: White||ACREAGE: 1157|